jlubbersgeo/laserTRAM-DB-tests/paper/paper.md

 # Data Output

 Both steps of the data processing pipeline (e.g., LaserTRAM and LaserCalc) allow the user to output progress in the form of an Excel spreadsheet that mimics the application datatable hosted in the web browser.
-Output follows tidy data format (e.g. @wickham2014tidy where columns contain observation attributes (i.e., analytes values and associated metadata) and rows denote observations (i.e., an individual spot analysis).
+Output follows tidy data format [@wickham2014tidy] where columns contain observation attributes (i.e., analytes values and associated metadata) and rows denote observations (i.e., an individual spot analysis).

 # Use